asvetliakov/jest-create-mock-instance/Readme.md

 This library uses ```jest-mock``` internal package to automatically create & instantiate mock for given class/function constructor.

 I've been always fan of using ```sinon.createStubInstance()``` in my tests.
 Unfortunately, Jest doesn't expose similar API to create new mocked instance for given class constructor.
-Using ```jest.fn()``` is not very convienment for various cases, take an example of these classes and unit test:
+Using ```jest.fn()``` or jest's module mocks is not very convienment for various cases, take an example of these classes and unit test:

 food.js